ssvx/HyprTask-Qt/README.md

 ## Todo

-- Make it a single instance application that takes successive calls' arguments to navigate the clients list while suppressing multiple instances.
+- Make it a single instance application (simpleton?) that takes successive calls' arguments to navigate the clients list while suppressing multiple instances.
 - Include an option to *confirm and close* on *release of the Alt key* so Alt+Tab+Tab+Tab or Alt+Tab+Tab+Shift+Tab become feasible.